qdot/vuepress-plugin-matomo/README.md

 # @lukemnet/vuepress-plugin-matomo

-Allows Matomo access tracking on vuepress >= 1.0.
-Does not work on Vuepress 0.x, requires 1.x alpha branch with plugin support.
+Allows Matomo access tracking on VuePress.

-This project is a fork of https://github.com/qdot/vuepress-plugin-matomo.
+This project is an independently maintained fork of [vuepress-plugin-matomo](https://github.com/qdot/vuepress-plugin-matomo) intended to keep compatibility with future VuePress versions.

 This project takes many ideas from [vue-matomo](https://github.com/AmazingDreams/vue-matomo/), but tries